Free Social Media FAQs

 Understood, but is free social media still worth using for marketing in agriculture?

-The very short answer for almost every business is NO. Being busy, on-brand and producing high quality content shouldn't be confused with effective marketing if reaching the target audience relies on free social media.
+The very short answer for almost every business is NO. Being busy, on-brand and producing high quality content shouldn't be confused with effective marketing if reaching the target audience is based on free social media - this is mostly imaginary marketing.

 Algorithms underly all of social media and ensure that only a controlled portion of followers see a post.
 The more followers an account has then the smaller the proportion seeing the posts.
 And of those that do, most are the same people each time.